web-native/docs/chtml/v1/Installation.md

 # Installation Guide

-CHTML is designed as a polyfill and can be embedded as a script tag on an HTML page or installed via *npm*.
+CHTML is designed as a polyfill and this can be embedded as a script tag on an HTML page or installed via *npm*.
 In each case, you can choose to install the entire suite or one of its four features.

 ## On this Page